GambuzX/Ascii-Raider/docs/README.md

 We created a LevelBuilder class that decodes .lvl files in order to create a new level, allowing us to quickly generate new ones.
 These files contain the levels drawn with ASCII symbols, with each type of element having a specific symbol assigned.

+### Game States

+We added a Game over screen that shows the user score for 5 seconds and then proceeds to exit the game (if the user presses some key he/she is taken back to the main menu) and also the main menu where we can chose between exit the game and play it.

+### Timer

+We implemented level timers as promised that makes the game harder by setting a time limit to solve a certain level.

+### Life System

+There is a life system in place that keeps track of how many lifes the player has left and decrements it when the user dies or restarts the game.

+### Swing Version

+We made a new prettier version of the game using the swing interface from Java.
+The user can choose between this and the lanterna version using the terminal and passing "lanterna" or "swing" as arguments.

+### InfoBar

+Lastly we also added a bar on the top of the screen in the play state with relevant information about the status of the game.

 ### Screenshots

 ![Lanterna Menu](https://github.com/FEUP-LPOO/projecto-lpoo-2019-lpoo_710/blob/master/docs/Images/LanternaMenu.png) *Lanterna Menu*